ma3xco/white-paper/README.md

 - What single sentence best describes Matrix Wallet’s core value for mass adoption?
   - Hints: One crisp promise; who it's for; key differentiator vs. existing wallets.
 - Who is the primary audience (first-time users, Web3 natives, SMEs, remittance users)?
+  - I dont know the exact word for this, our primary audiance are every person, we want to get mass adoption.
+    I
   - Hints: Segments, geographies, devices, income bands, compliance needs.
 - What problem do you solve better than existing wallets/banks (onboarding, UX, gas, security)?
   - Hints: Quantify friction today (steps/time/cost); name the top 3 pain points you remove.